Tomato Melon Gazpacho, Amaranth Crisp

 Cook for 3-4 minutes on the top oven rack until the cabbage starts to turn brown in spots and the cabbage turns more of a vibrant hue.
 Remove from the oven.
 Flip over with tongs or a spatula and return to the oven for another 2-3 minutes until the edges of the cabbage are browned.
 Keep a close eye - ovens vary and it can cook quickly!

 Remove from the oven and use a spatula to smoosh the juice out of the lemons removing any seeds.
 (If the cut side of the lemons aren’t caramelized and browned yet, you can return them to the oven briefly.)
-Toss the cabbage with the lemon juice and spinkle with herbs and nuts if you are using and serve immediately or store in an airtight container in the fridge for up to 4 days.
+Toss the cabbage with the lemon juice and sprinkle with herbs and nuts if you are using and serve immediately or store in an airtight container in the fridge for up to 4 days.